ioccc-src/winner/2006/README.md

 This year we included most of the information included by the submitters in the `README.md` files (that were used to build the `index.html` web pages).

-The IOCCC has a website and now has a number of international mirrors.
-The primary website can be found at [www.ioccc.org](https://www.ioccc.org).

 ## Remarks on some of the entries